 THE PATIENT’S BILL OF RIGHTS (Minnesota Statute 144.651)

 A summary of the Patient’s and Residents of Health Care Facilities Bill of Rights covers all patients or residents in Minnesota health care facilities.

 Regional Resource Specialists from the Minnesota Department of Human Services can assist the public and counties on technical and policy issues.
-Call (800) 747-5484 or (651) 431-2400 to locate the specialist for your area or check the Regional Resource Map.
+Call (800) 747-5484 or (651) 431-2400 to locate the specialist for your area or check the regional resource map.

 An ombudsman is a consumer advocate, paid by the state, who can be called if there are issues concerning the health, safety, welfare, and rights of individuals receiving health care and supportive services at home, in hospitals, nursing homes, and other community settings such as housing with services (assisted living), adult foster care, and adult day centers.
 For more information, call (651) 757-1800 or (800) 657-3506.

-PACER’S HOUSING PROJECT:
+PACER’S HOUSING PROJECT

 Editor’s note: The listings of organizations on PACER.org/housing are not inclusive of all organizations that provide housing and support services nor are they endorsed by PACER Center.
-As with any services for children and young adults with disabilities, families and professionals should understand the implication of decisions regarding housing options, services, and supports.
+As with any services for children and young adults with disabilities, families and professionals should understand the implications of decisions regarding housing options, services, and supports.